 According to a report, produced by the joint working group from the Anglican Journal and Communications and Information Resources co-ordinating committees, it cost just under $2 million to produce the Journal in 2016.
 Of this, $976,735 were expenses related to printing and distributing it by mail (including $803,830 for postage).

 However, a Heritage Canada grant of $409,866 is tied to the Journal’s print distribution, and the amount of funds raised through the Anglican Journal Appeal (roughly half a million dollars annually) also seems to depend to some extent on parishioners’ receiving a print version of the Journal, Egan said.
-(The Journal’s total revenue of $1.277 million also includes advertising and diocesan contributions for shared print distribution costs.)
+(The Journal’s total revenue of $1.277 million also includes funding from General Synod, advertising and diocesan contributions for shared print distribution costs.)

 These and other questions, she said, “point us to the need for a coherent communications strategy.”
 This strategy, “involves more than the Anglican Journal but all the ways that the national church can effectively communicate…with all its audiences…And ultimately, where does the Anglican Journal fit into this strategy that we’re developing?”